-If the student is dissatisfied with the process at any point, they can refer to due process.
+If the student is dissatisfied with the process at any point, they can utilize the the Disciplinary Action Process.

-The KPSAHS corrective disciplinary action plan is intended as a problem solving approach to address issues to correct individual performance and/or behavioral conduct both in the academic and clinical environments.
-The disciplinary process includes counseling, verbal warning, written letter of warning, suspension and dismissal.
-However, depending on the severity of the situation or violation, a student may be immediately dismissed from the program.
+The KPSAHS corrective Disciplinary Action Process is intended as a problem-solving approach to address issues to correct individual performance and/or behavioral conduct both in the academic and clinical environments.
+The Disciplinary Action Process includes advising, verbal warning, written letter of warning, suspension, and dismissal.
+Depending on the severity of the situation or violation, and at the discretion of the dean of academic affairs, the associate regional school administrator, or the administration of KPSAHS, the decision may be made to skip levels of disciplinary action, including moving directly to immediate dismissal from the program for the first infraction.

 Advising is the first step to make the student aware he/she is not in compliance with school policies and/or procedures.
 It consists of a documented discussion with school staff and should make the student aware of school policies and expectations moving forward.

-A verbal warning occurs when a student continues to violate a policy or procedure.
-A student who receives a verbal warning will meet with the person giving the warning and then problem-solve the issue, clarify the expectations, and agree upon a corrective action plan to include measurements of achievement and time line.
+A Verbal Warning occurs when a student violates or continues to violate a policy or procedure.
+A student who receives a Verbal Warning will meet with the KPSAHS faculty or staff member giving the warning to discuss the issue, clarify the expectations, and agree upon a corrective action plan to include measurements of achievement and time line.

 Written Letter of Warning

-A written letter of warning is a serious formal disciplinary warning from the program director, who may consult with the faculty, clinical affiliate representative, and/or KPSAHS Administrator.
-A student is entitled to only one (1) written warning.
-A student will receive a written letter of warning if she/he has not addressed the issue/problem since the verbal warning and continues to fail to demonstrate correction or meet the performance or behavior standards.
+A Written Letter of Warning is a serious formal disciplinary warning from the program director, who may consult with the faculty, clinical affiliate representative, and/or KPSAHS Associate Regional School Administrator.
+A student shall receive no more than one (1) written warning.
+A student will receive a Written Letter of Warning if she/he has not addressed the issue/problem since the Verbal Warning and continues to fail to demonstrate correction or meet the performance or behavior standards.

-School administrators may suspend a student while an investigation is conducted of alleged inappropriate conduct.
-Misconduct includes but is not limited to:
+School administrators may suspend a student while investigating alleged inappropriate conduct.
+Inappropriate conduct includes, but is not limited to:

 violations of the American Registry of Radiologic Technologist’s Ethical Standards of the Practice of Radiography, The Society of Nuclear Medicine Code of Ethics, Society of Diagnostic Medical Sonography Code of Ethics